 Haribo Kamara-Taylor, Chief Operating Officer, brings years of experience overseeing financial and administrative operations for academic and nonprofit organizations.
 Most recently the Director of Finance at Meridian Public Charter School here in Washington, DC, Haribo also has tenures at DC’s Paul Public Charter School and Barclays Corporate Banking in London.
 A graduate of the Howard University School of Business, Haribo will receive his Certificate in Financial Planning from Georgetown University this year.
 When not overseeing budgets and financials, Haribo spends his time as a volunteer soccer coach with ACG Academy, and serves on the board of Play Footy, a nonprofit that brings soccer to underserved neighborhoods in the District.

 Courtney W. Hall, Vice President of Programs, comes to Housing Up from the District of Columbia’s Child and Family Services Agency (CFSA) where, as Deputy Director of Program Operations, he was responsible for overseeing the implementation of social work and case management for foster care cases assigned to the agency.
 Prior to his work with CFSA, Courtney was employed by the Alabama Department of Human Resources in Montgomery, Tuskegee, Mobile and Birmingham, Alabama in various positions, including Program Supervisor of Family and Children’s Services, County Director, and Division Director of the Child Welfare Division.
 Courtney earned his Bachelor of Social Work degree from Oakwood College in Huntsville, Alabama, and his Master of Social Work at the University of Alabama.
-He is licensed in the state of Alabama as a Licensed Graduate Social Worker and was named Social Worker of the Year by the Montgomery, Alabama Chapter of the National Association of Social Workers in 2007.
+He is licensed in the District of Columbia as a Graduate Social Worker and serves on the Strategic Planning Committee of the DC Interagency Council on Homelessness.